adversarial-search/LinesOfAction/README.md

 many of the well known search techniques generally used in adversarial search.

 You can download the latest version of our application [here](https://www.dropbox.com/scl/fi/qw1nck0dm8bpd40pema3q/LinesOfAction.jar?rlkey=zct0abwkfzyfzfjqmlvxd7rmx&dl=0 "Download app").

-# Data gathered from simulations
+**(NOTE:  you need java 19 or later to run the game)**

-Bellow we have displayed the data gathered from a series of simulations demonstrating the effects the employed techniques have on our agent
+Bellow we have displayed the data gathered from a series of simulations demonstrating the effects the employed techniques have on our agent.

+Our source data neatly presented and organised can be found [here](https://finkiukim-my.sharepoint.com/:x:/g/personal/david_stankovski_students_finki_ukim_mk/EXHHZ6FbRmhKh9WW7E2L2AcBmHmEsamCrC289FRQLWpRXw?e=cKWfRN "Go to data sheets").

 ## Results obtained from simulating two AI agents with different evaluation functions at same depth
 <div>